ayrat555/ayrat555.github.io/_posts/2018-06-02-node-discovery.md

 end
 ```

 `RoutingTable` struct field names are self-explanatory except for the last three fields.
-Let's look closer at `expected_pongs`. `expected_pongs` is a hash with a ping message mdc as key and tuple of removal candidate, insertion candidate and expiration time as value.
+Let's look closer at `expected_pongs`. `expected_pongs` is a hash with a ping message mdc as key and tuple of removal candidate, insertion candidate and expiration time as a value.
 This hash is filled by the `ping/3` method:

 ```elixir
   @spec ping(t(), Node.t()) :: Network.handler_action()